-Host Teacher Responsibilities
+Mentor Teacher Responsibilities

-The host teacher supervises candidates during the student teaching phase of your programs.
-The host teacher guides the student teacher in every way and serves as a mentor, teacher, and evaluator.
-The host teacher is the single most important influence on the student teacher's development as a teacher.
-The host teacher is a volunteer.
+The mentor teacher supervises candidates during the student teaching phase of your programs.
+The mentor teacher guides the student teacher in every way and serves as a mentor, teacher, and evaluator.
+The mentor teacher is the single most important influence on the student teacher's development as a teacher.
+The mentor teacher is a volunteer.

-The host teacher assists the student teacher to develop as a professional by aiding in the transition from university student to teacher; helping in development of an understanding of the aims and purposes of education, fostering an atmosphere in which self-assessment and reflection are valued, and providing opportunities for the student teacher to interact with other faculty.
+The mentor teacher assists the student teacher to develop as a professional by aiding in the transition from university student to teacher; helping in development of an understanding of the aims and purposes of education, fostering an atmosphere in which self-assessment and reflection are valued, and providing opportunities for the student teacher to interact with other faculty.

-Specific responsibilities of the supervising host teacher:
+Specific responsibilities of the school based supervising mentor teacher:

-- 1. Becomes familiar with the background of the student teacher and using this information to help the student teacher grow as a professional; - 2.
-Prepares students in the class for the student teacher's participation; - 3.
-Creates an atmosphere in which the student teacher has a feeling of belonging and authority; - 4.
-Provides a desk and workspace for the student teacher; - 5.
-Reviews program expectations with the student teacher and UAS supervisor; - 6.
-Requests the student teacher's assistance in setting up the room prior to the beginning of the school year (Fall semester); - 7.
-Introduces the student teacher to faculty, staff, parents, and community; - 8.
-Acquaints the student teacher with the needs of the students, the curriculum, standards, and planning for instruction that semester; - 9.
-Acquaints the student teacher with all the assessment and recordkeeping responsibilities that the host teacher maintains; - 10.
-Provides the student teacher with books, materials, and a computer, if possible; - 11.
-Communicates with the student teacher and UAS supervisor if there are questions or concerns; - 12.
-Provides a seating chart or other materials so the student teacher can learn names of the students; - 13.
-Acquaints the student teacher with appropriate school policies, personnel, materials, resources, and programs; - 14.
-Demonstrates and modeling a variety of teaching techniques and strategies; Develops a schedule with the student teacher for the semester that includes taking over of subjects and time periods, solo teaching, and shifting back of full-time teaching responsibilities and defining the extent of the student teacher's responsibilities; - 15.
-Requires and previews lesson plans in advance of teaching lessons and units; - 16.
-Assists the student teacher to locate materials and teacher resources; Observes the student teacher and providing specific constructive feedback via LiveText on the LiveText; - 17.
-Provides ongoing feedback, encouragement, and recognition of success; - 18.
-Provides formal, written evaluations as requested from the UAS supervisor; - 19.
-Allows the student teacher to "solo" for 6 weeks and leaving the room to give the student teacher complete responsibility for teaching and management; - 20.
-Completes a formative goal setting Evaluation of Classroom Practice form at midterm with the Student teacher, participating in conferences to discuss the evaluations, and helping the student teacher make goals for improvement; - 21.
+- 1. Becomes familiar with the background of the student teacher and uses this information to help the student teacher grow as a professional. - 2.
+Prepares students in the class for the student teacher's participation. - 3.
+Creates an atmosphere in which the student teacher has a feeling of belonging and authority. - 4.
+Provides a desk and workspace for the student teacher. - 5.
+Reviews program expectations with the student teacher and UAS supervisor. - 6.
+Requests the student teacher's assistance in setting up the room prior to the beginning of the school year (Fall semester). - 7.
+Introduces the student teacher to faculty, staff, parents, and community. - 8.
+Acquaints the student teacher with the needs of the students, the curriculum, standards, and planning for instruction that semester. - 9.
+Acquaints the student teacher with all the assessment and recordkeeping responsibilities that the host teacher maintains. - 10.
+Provides the student teacher with books, materials, and a computer, if possible. - 11.
+Communicates with the student teacher and UAS supervisor if there are questions or concerns. - 12.
+Provides a seating chart or other materials so the student teacher can learn names of the students. - 13.
+Acquaints the student teacher with appropriate school policies, personnel, materials, resources, and programs. - 14.
+Demonstrates and models a variety of teaching techniques and strategies; Develops a schedule with the student teacher for the semester that includes taking over of subjects and time periods, solo teaching, and shifting back of full-time teaching responsibilities and defining the extent of the student teacher's responsibilities. - 15.
+Requires and previews lesson plans in advance of teaching lessons and units. - 16.
+Assists the student teacher to locate materials and teacher resources; Observes the student teacher and providing specific constructive feedback via LiveText on the LiveText : - 17.
+Provides ongoing feedback, encouragement, and recognition of success. - 18.
+Provides formal, written evaluations as requested from the UAS supervisor. - 19.
+Allows the student teacher to "solo" teach for 6 weeks and leaves the room to give the student teacher complete responsibility for teaching and management. - 20.
+Confers with the student teacher as the candidate completes the formative goal setting Evaluation of Classroom Practice form at midterm and the summative ECPC at the end of the semester, by participating in conferences to discuss the self-evaluations, and advices the student teacher in identifying goals for improvement; - 21.
 Completes the formative and summative Professional Characteristics Assessments; - 22.
-Writes a final evaluation summarizing the SOE graduate competencies; - 23.
+Writes a final evaluation summarizing the SOE graduate competencies. - 23.
 Provides an opportunity for the student teacher to participate in quarterly report card/parent conference assessments; and - 24.
-Provides time for and maintains communication with the UAS supervisor.
+Provides time for and maintains communication with the UAS clinical supervisor.